 - PSY-30061: Final Year Project

 - PSY-30124: Groups, Crowds and Conflict

 - PSY-30125: Culture and Psychology (Module Leader)

 - PSY-40015: Dissertation

-- PSY-40043: Advanced Study in Social and Community Psychology
+- PSY-40051: Advanced Study in Applied Social and Political Psychology

-I am willing to supervise any research involving the application of social psychological theory and methods to address pertinent global and societal issues.
-I primarily work with the social identity approach to understand the social world, but I am open to complementing this perspective with tenets from other theoretical framework too.
-I do not prefer supervising research utilising quantitative or qualitative methods – what determines the appropriateness of one method over another is the research question being asked; I have extensive experience of conducting and supervising both quantitative and qualitative research.
+I am willing to supervise research involving the application of social psychological theory and methods to address pertinent global and societal issues.
+I primarily work with the social identity approach to understand the social world but I am open to complementing this perspective with tenets from other theoretical frameworks.
+I do not prefer supervising research utilising quantitative or qualitative methods – what determines the appropriateness of one method over another is the research question asked; I have extensive experience of conducting and supervising both quantitative and qualitative research.
 However, I do prefer supervising interdisciplinarily informed research – research engaging with perspectives from disciplines other than psychology.

 I am currently particularly interested conducting research addressing the following topics:

 - The (social and political) psychological underpinnings of international conflicts, particularly the conflict between India and Pakistan